Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Methodology: Symbolic Imitation Learning

+For each category of actions, we provide human-labeled datasets consisting of scenarios with an ego vehicle surrounded by a varying number of intruders.
+In each of the scenario, taking a certain action is either true or false.
+For example, in the fatal lane change dataset, if there is an intruder on the left, taking the left action is considered as fatal.
+These true/false labels help to define positive and negative examples suitable for ILP systems.
+Table~\ref{rules} indicates the number of positive and negative examples in each action category with the number related body predicates to the corresponding action.
+In general, the goal is to extract rules associated with the aforementioned categories to ensure safe and efficient lateral lane changes and longitudinal velocity control.

-Generally, our objective revolves around the identification of unsafe, dangerous, and efficient lane change actions, coupled with effective adjustments in longitudinal acceleration (smoothness).
-As shown in Table \ref{rules}, our aim is to find rules associated with \textit{unsafe}, \textit{dangerous}, \textit{efficient}, and \textit{smooth} actions relating to both lane and acceleration changes.
-Each rule, similar to the rule form in Eq. \ref{HBs}, owns an exclusive head predicate defined in $\mathcal{B}$ using \verb|head_pred/1| and a set of candidate body predicates specified with the \verb|body_pred/1| predicate.
-Candidate body predicates include all literals having an impact on the head predicate.
-ILP should find the best body predicates that satisfy all $e^+ \in \mathcal{E}^+$ while simultaneously rejecting all $e^- \in \mathcal{E}^-$.
-To achieve this, we define multiple possible states using our background knowledge and assign a unique ID to each state.
-Based on our knowledge about each action, we categorize each state as either $e^+$ using the \verb|pos/1| predicate or $e^-$ using the \verb|neg/1| predicate.
-This process is repeated for each rule to collect sufficient knowledge-based data for inducting previously-unknown logical rules.
-Therefore, it becomes necessary to provide specific $\mathcal{B}$, $\mathcal{BK}$, and $\mathcal{E}$ for the effective acquisition of each rule.
+In each category, the corresponding rule has a unique head predicate defined in $\mathcal{B}$ using the \verb|head_pred/1| declaration, and a corresponding set of candidate body predicates.
+These candidate body predicates include all literals that may influence the head predicate.
+Then, the ILP system searches for optimal body predicates that satisfy all positive examples while simultaneously rejecting negative examples.
+To enable this, we define multiple possible scenarios using background knowledge and assign a unique identifier to each scenario.
+Based on expert understanding of the intended action in each scenario, scenarios are labeled as either positive examples using the \verb|pos/1| predicate or negative examples using the \verb|neg/1| predicate.
+This process is repeated for each rule to generate sufficient knowledge-driven data for inducing previously unknown logical rules.
+As such, each rule induction task requires a specific configuration of $\mathcal{B}$, background knowledge $\mathcal{BK}$, and training examples $\mathcal{E}$ to support effective learning.